rheiland/Studio_rtd/docs/source/guide.rst

 .. image:: ./guide_imgs/cell_motility_virus_epi.png
 .. image:: ./guide_imgs/cell_motility_virus_mac.png

-Define the volume parameters for this cell type.
+Define the motility parameters for this cell type.
+In addition to basic motility, this tab also defines whether cells of the selected cell type are chemotaxing to/from one or more substrate/signal (advanced chemotaxis allows more than one).
 Training app: https://nanohub.org/tools/trmotility